Safety and Health Management System

 What issues should a review of the safety and health management system cover?

-An organisation should carry out an initial review of the safety and health management system, subsequently followed by periodic reviews.
+An organisation should carry out an initial review of the safety and health management system, and follow this up with periodic reviews.
 The initial review should compare existing safety and health practice with: